cparanjpe/stock-price-alert/README.md

-Here's a comprehensive `README.md` file that includes all the necessary details to get your Go project up and running:
+Here's a comprehensive `README.md` file that includes all the necessary details to get this Go project up and running:

 ---